 Scoot launched in 2012 to offer fast, affordable, green transportation in cities.
-Today the company operates a fleet of hundreds of personal electric vehicles, which have been ridden almost 4 million miles to date.
+Today the company operates a fleet of hundreds of personal electric vehicles, which have been ridden over 4 million miles to date.

 Scoot Networks is the leading provider of shared, light electric vehicle (LEV) services, offering immediate urban transit solutions for global cities.
 Designed by and for mobility service providers, the Scoot Mobility Operating System (Scoot MOS) offers a complete management platform that can enable any LEV service, including e-scooters, e-bikes, and three- and four-wheelers.
 Scoot MOS supports a growing roster of world-class light electric vehicle (LEV) providers, including Renault-Nissan, Mahindra, Govecs, and Emco-Elektroroller.

 Contact email@example.com for media inquiries.
 Follow us on Twitter @ScootNetworks.

 Scoot Networks plans expansion of electric scooter rentals to Barcelona

 Scoot wants to expand its electric scooter operations globally with a white label service

 Tech Insider » This electric scooter network is the coolest way to get around San Francisco